elixirschool/telemetry-code-along/post_2.md

 end
 ```

-Now we're ready to define a module that imports this library.
+Now we're ready to define a module that imports `Telemetry.Metrics`.

-## Defining a Metrics Module
+## Step 1: Defining a Metrics Module

 We'll define a module that imports the `Telemetry.Metrics` library and acts as a supervisor.
 Our supervisor will start up the child GenServer provided by the `TelemetryMetricsStatsd` reporter.
-It will start that GenServer along with an argument of the list of Telemetry events to listen for, via the `:metrics` option.
+It will start that GenServer along with an argument of the list of Telemetry events to listen for, structured as metrics, via the `:metrics` option.

 We'll place our metrics module in `lib/quantum/telemetry.ex`